 Look for useful compartments

 We recommend choosing a backpack that has a few carefully considered compartments besides the main bin.
 These compartments make it easy to store and find things (think binoculars, tissues and snacks).
-Most backpacks also have a water bottle holder to the side of the main compartment, which is very handy.
+Most backpacks also have a water bottle holder on the side of the main compartment, which is very handy.

 Look for airflow channels